 Can I Get A Restricted License After A License Suspension?

 Most states offer certain DWI or DUI offenders the chance to obtain a hardship or restricted license after a license suspension.
 A restricted license allows these offenders to operate a vehicle for specific reasons only, such as getting to and from work.

 The State of New Jersey does not offer restricted licenses to DWI offenders.
 Instead, DWI offenders are ordered to have IIDs installed in their personal vehicles.
-For a first offense with a BAC level at or below 0.15%, IID installation prior to a conviction means the offender can entirely avoid a license suspension.
+For a first offense with a BAC level at or below 0.15%, IID installation prior to a conviction means the criminal offender can entirely avoid a license suspension.